Free shipping on all orders 11/27–12/2.

 If there’s any word to describe your world, it’s cozy.
 Tell us how Cozy Leigh became your signature aesthetic.

 It’s funny because I didn’t directly set out to make “cozy” my aesthetic.
 I think it started when we were all transitioning to remote work and I wanted to make a desk setup video like everyone else.
 A lot of the videos I saw were very masculine, cold and minimal.
-I decided to make a “warm and cozy” version and it ended up going kind of viral.
+I decided to make a “warm and cozy” version and the cozy desk setup ended up going kind of viral.

 In the midst of COVID, I think we were all stressed and struggling with being at home.
 I decided to focus one of the few things I could control – making my space as cozy as possible and sharing that with others.